 The IRGC navy force, he said, will continue to increase the range of its drones.

-General Salami went on to say that the IRGC navy has developed various signal collection systems, jammers and electronic warfare systems, and that the hardware expanded both defensive and offensive capabilities of the force.
+General Salami went on to say that the IRGC navy has developed various signal collection systems, jammers and electronic warfare systems and that the hardware expanded both the defensive and offensive capabilities of the force.

 Commander of the Valiasr Drone Unit of the Army, Brigadier General Shahram Hassannejad, also praised the homegrown technology of Iranian drones, stating that such a feature has eased their design, production, application and overhaul.

 He told IRNA in an interview published on Saturday that the capabilities of Iranian unmanned aircraft have improved tremendously in recent years, and they are now equipped with state-of-the-art technology and enjoy sophisticated combat tactics.

 “What makes Iranian drones a game-changer in the region and the world is their indigenousness.
 It means we have utilized completely homegrown technology in their production, use, and overhaul.
 We are not dependent on any country in terms of drone production, and can simply replace them,” he said.